flogy/gatsby-mdx-tts/README.md

 ##### About `ignoredCharactersRegex`:

-If your text contains special characters that should be ignored while reading (e.g. `fear·ful` should be read as `fearful`) you can use the `ignoredCharactersRegex` to define the characters to be ignored.
+If your text contains special characters that should not be vocalized (e.g. `fear·ful` should be just read as `fearful`) you can use the `ignoredCharactersRegex` to define the characters to be ignored.

+You might also want those words not to be split up during word marking.
+Therefore also check out [Ignore word splitting characters](#ignore-word-splitting-characters).

 ##### About `speechOutputComponentName`: